 Erik Nielsen is a conductor equally at home in opera and in concert.

-A pianist since an early age, he later studied oboe and harp at The Juilliard School and conducting at the Curtis Institute of Music.
-He moved to Germany in 2001 as a harpist of the Berlin Philharmonic’s Orchestra Academy.
+A pianist since an early age, he later studied oboe and harp as a double major at The Juilliard School and conducting at the Curtis Institute of Music.
+He moved to Germany in 2001 as the harpist in the Berlin Philharmonic’s Orchestra Academy.

 In 2002 he began a 10-year association with the Frankfurt Opera, beginning as a Korrepetitor (pianist) and later as a Kapellmeister.
 There he amassed a large repertoire from Monteverdi to Lachenmann.

 Erik conducted the Bilbao Symphony Orchestra (Bilbao Orkesta Sinfonikoa) for the first time in 2012 in Korngold’s TOTE STADT and was named Chief Conductor in September 2015.
-Additionally he was Music Director of Theater Basel (2016-2018).
+He will step down as Music Director in 2024 after 9 completed seasons.

 In 2009 he was awarded The Sir Georg Solti Conducting Award by the Solti Foundation U.S.